OscarM03/MERN-JavaScript-mastery/execution-context&hoisting/README.md

 let and const are also hoisted, but placed in the Temporal Dead Zone (TDZ), meaning you cannot access them before the declaration line — doing so throws a ReferenceError.

+Order doesn’t matter for function declarations, but it does for variable initializations.

 ```javascript
 Example 1: Hoisting with var